MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/setup.md

 > [!div class="nextstepaction"]
 > [Install the tools](/windows/mixed-reality/develop/install-the-tools?tabs=unity)

->[!NOTE]
+> [!NOTE]
->Please make sure to check out [known issues in certain Unity versions](/windows/mixed-reality/develop/unity/known-issues) before choosing a Unity version.
+> Make sure to check out [known issues in certain Unity versions](/windows/mixed-reality/develop/unity/known-issues) before choosing a Unity version.

 ## Path 1: Clone the repository and try out the sample Unity Project

-The easiest way of acquiring and trying out MRTK3 is to do so by way of our preconfigured project with references to all of the current MRTK3 packages.
-Please clone our project at [our GitHub repo](https://github.com/microsoft/MixedRealityToolkit-Unity/tree/mrtk3) and check out the `mrtk3` branch.
-After that you can simply launch Unity (2020.3.33f1 or newer) on the `MRTKDevTemplate` project under `UnityProjects` and start playing with the [sample scenes](scenes.md) in the Editor via remoting or deployment to devices.
+The easiest way to acquire and try out MRTK3 is by way of our preconfigured project with references to all of the current MRTK3 packages.
+Clone our project at [our GitHub repo](https://github.com/microsoft/MixedRealityToolkit-Unity/tree/mrtk3) and check out the `mrtk3` branch.
+After that, you can simply launch Unity (2020.3.33f1 or newer) on the `MRTKDevTemplate` project under `UnityProjects` and start playing with the [sample scenes](scenes.md) in the Editor via remoting or deployment to devices.

-For information on the sample scenes included in the preview, please see [Using and creating scenes](scenes.md).
+For information on the sample scenes included in the preview, see [Using and creating scenes](scenes.md).

 ## Path 2: Adding MRTK3 to a new Unity project